superstarlifter/doc/docs/how_to/view.md

 <img src="../assets/view_matt9.png"  style="width:600px" class="border"></img>

 5. Click **Save**.
 The view is now available as a new StarLifter collection.
+If a collection is a view, there will be a piece of paper icon on the right of the collection title.

 <img src="../assets/view_matt4.png"  style="width:800px" class="border"></img>